Exactly Tips And Ways How To Prevent Obesity In Childhood

 • Promote a variety of vegetables, fruits, and whole grains in daily meals to ensure a diverse intake of nutrients.

-• Opt for lean sources of protein like fish, chicken, and turkey while limiting the consumption of processed meats.
+• Opt for lean protein sources like fish, chicken, and turkey while limiting the consumption of processed meats.

 • Emphasize drinking water and minimize the intake of sugary juices and sodas.